MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 IMREAD_ANYCOLOR   If set, the image is read in any possible color format.
 ~~~

-The function loads the image from the specified file, allocates the memory and returts the Mat object.
+The function loads the image from the specified file, allocates the memory and returns the Mat object.

 If the image cannot be read, the function returns an empty matrix (Mat::data==NULL).